palethea/EMUtils/README.md

 - **Script Manager** — when Minescript is installed, browse `minecraft/minescript`, create/edit Python scripts, run them locally through Minescript, and assign EMUtils-managed per-script keybinds.
 - **Custom capes** — show player capes from OptiFine, LabyMod, MinecraftCapes, Cosmetica, and Cloaks+, with per-provider toggles and a preferred provider selector when you have more than one.
 - **Spotify player** — show the current Spotify track in the pause menu and optional HUD overlay when Spotify is running (Linux, macOS, and Windows).
-- **Inventory Tools** — lock slots, bind hotbar-safe slot swaps, show a small in-game inventory preview above the hotbar, and keep the mouse cursor in place when switching between container screens instead of resetting to center.
+- **Inventory Tools** — lock slots, bind hotbar-safe slot swaps, use Hover Transfer to sweep items in or out of storage containers with Shift + left click, show a small in-game inventory preview above the hotbar, and keep the mouse cursor in place when switching between container screens instead of resetting to center.
 Slot locks and bindings persist per world/server.
-- **Settings UI** — open the modern EMUtils settings hub from **Options → EMUtils...**, Mod Menu, or the settings keybind.
+- **Settings UI** — open the modern EMUtils settings hub from **Options → EMUtils...** or the settings keybind.

 ## Feature Ideas